 Stage Four: Swearing the airline off forever

 Once arriving, you make it clear to everyone that you did not have a good flight.
 “Well, I have never been treated so poorly in my life, they are the worst airline ever.”
 You state you would have been better taking a covered wagon in the middle of winter (who cares it would have taken you six months and you probably would have died).
-You swear up and down that you will never, ever fly that horrid airline ever again.
+You swear up and down that you will never, ever (and omg I mean EVER) fly that horrid airline again.

 Stage Five: And repeat